-- Withdrawals are exempt from federal taxes when used for qualified expenses1 such as tuition, books, certain computer-related expenses, and sometimes room and board costs.
-To learn more, read the Q&A on the IRS website.
+- You don’t pay federal taxes on 529 plan withdrawals when the money is used for qualified educational expenses such as tuition, books, certain computer-related expenses, and sometimes room and board costs.1 To learn more, read the Q&A on the IRS website.

 - You have flexibility to change beneficiaries.
 If one child chooses not to go to college, you may “roll over” the funds to another child or grandchild—even for yourself if you’re going back to school.

 - As the donor, you have full control of the account and funds until they’re withdrawn.